Riminder/hrflow-connectors/Smartrecruiters/README.md

   </a>
 </p>

-Using HrFlow.ai AI stack you can connect to Smartrecruiters and then enrich your data before send it to the destination of your choice
+Using HrFlow.ai AI stack you can connect to Smartrecruiters and enrich your data before send it to your destination.

 ## Smartrecruiters APIs
-SmartRecruiters APIs allow you to connect to their recruiting services Marketplace
+SmartRecruiters APIs allow you to connect to all recruiting services.

-These APIs help customers push or pull data from/into Smartrecruiters
+These APIs help customers to push or pull data from/into Smartrecruiters

 <p align="center">
   <a href="https://hrflow.ai">